amethyst/bracket-lib/README.md

 ![Animated GIF](/screenshots/RLTK_RS_EXAMPLE13.jpg)

-[Example 12 - Simplex Noise](examples/ex13-textblock.rs) demonstrates the `TextBlock` functionality for easily wrapping a set of formatting commands into a command sequence, and then rendering them together.
+[Example 13 - Text Blocks](examples/ex13-textblock.rs) demonstrates the `TextBlock` functionality for easily wrapping a set of formatting commands into a command sequence, and then rendering them together.
 This is useful for large amounts of text.

 Run this example with `cargo run --example ex13-textblock` from the root of the cloned repository.